-It may take up to eight weeks for the Registration Committee to review an application for registration and issue Order and Reasons.
-Decisions made by the Registration Committee are sent to the applicant two to four weeks following the review.
+It may take up to eight (8) weeks for the Registration Committee to review an application for registration and issue Order and Reasons.
+Decisions made by the Registration Committee are sent to the applicant two (2) to four (4) weeks following the review.

-An equivalency Review may take up to six months.
+An equivalency Review may take up to six (6) months.
 The review consists of internal review by Staff, Registration Committee review, Council approval (if successful).

-Applicants going through the College's Prior Learning Assessment Process have 18 months to complete the assessment.
-This is often influenced by the education institution conducting the assessment, the assessment schedules and clinical sites availability.
+Applicants going through the College's Prior Learning Assessment Process (currently on hold) have 18 months to complete the assessment.
+This is often influenced by the education institution conducting the assessment, the assessment schedules and clinical site availability.